pandas-dev/pandas/doc/source/groupby.rst

 .. note::

-   Some functions when applied to a groupby object will automatically transform the input, returning an object of the same shape as the original.
+   Some functions will automatically transform the input when applied to a GroupBy object, but returning an object of the same shape as the original.
    Passing ``as_index=False`` will not affect these transformation methods.

-   For example: ``fillna, ffill, bfill, shift``.
+   For example: ``fillna, ffill, bfill, shift.``.

    .. ipython:: python